[Guest Post] How Damaging Sexual Scripts Allow Abuse of “Lucky Boys” to Thrive by Poly Lone Ranger

 …And 5 Positive Things You Can Do About It

-So you’ve identified that in some way, your negative past experiences are having a detrimental impact on your current relationship(s.)
+So you’ve identified that in some way, your past experiences are having a detrimental impact on your current relationship(s.)
 In this section we’ll look at five things you can do about it.

 This is not a recipe to never feel difficult feelings in polyamory again.
 This also isn’t a substitute for professional support in dealing with your struggles.
 It’s just a collecton of tools that I and my partners and friends have found helpful, in the hope that some of them might help you too.